Maidstone Corporation Tramways

 Maidstone Corporation Tramways conductor and motorman

-A blow-up of the above photo showing the conductor and motorman, both of whom are wearing greatcoats.
+An enlargement of the above photograph showing the conductor and the motorman, both of whom are wearing greatcoats.
 The collars have an employee number on the bearer's left-hand side and individual systems initials — 'M C T' — on the right-hand side.
-The caps are military in style and bear a grade badge, above which is a municipal shield.
+The tensioned-crown peaked caps bear a grade badge, above which is a municipal-device badge.

 Maidstone Corporation Tramways cap badge

-Maidstone Corporation Tramways municipal shield cap badge — brass.
+Maidstone Corporation Tramways municipal-device cap badge — brass.

 Musselburgh and District Tramways cap badges